Design Engineering

 Becoming a Chartered Engineer can further enhance your career prospects and earning potential.
 It demonstrates your competencies and commitment to lifelong learning – providing you with recognition in your field and greater influence and opportunities.

-The accreditation from the IED runs from 2015 to 2021, so is due to renew in 2021.
-The accreditation from IMechE runs from 2015 to 2022, and the accreditation from IET runs from 2015 to 2025.
+The accreditation from the IED runs from 2017 to 2025.
+The accreditation from IMechE runs from 2022 to 2026, and the accreditation from IET runs from September 2020 to August 2025.
 The department expects to be accredited by all three professional bodies in the future.

 Associateship